akkva/nova-se/README.md

 ## Configuration

 - Mica effect: Requires enabling the "Default" Firefox theme.
-- Create these preferences in 'about:config' to modify the UI:
+- Create these preferences in `about:config` to modify the UI:

 | Preference | Description |
 | :--- | :--- |